 If that's tough for you, cut up your credit cards and switch to debit now!

 For starters, put the money into a Savings Account.
-Tangerine Bank and PC Financial offer no-fee savings accounts so they're a good place to start.
+Tangerine Bank and PC Financial (now Simplii) offer no-fee savings accounts so they're a good place to start.

 With each passing month, slowly ratchet up your savings by 1% of your net salary each time.
 You should target saving at least $562 a month ($260 bi-weekly) if you are 30 or younger.
 If you're older, do some Moose Math to figure out your minimum number.